 Past RBC Emerging Artists

 The perfect opportunity to dive into playwriting!

 Are you a budding playwright from the Simcoe County region?

-As part of the City of Barrie’s Culture Days festivities, Theatre by the Bay hosts a 24 hour playwriting contest for the second year in a row!
+As part of the City of Barrie’s Culture Days festivities, Theatre by the Bay is back with its 24 hour playwriting contest for the second year in a row!

 You will have 24 hours to write a one act script (ie. no more than 45 minutes to read) that must incorporate three secret requirements.
 Those requirements will be published here on our website, as well as through our social media channels at the start of the contest.

 24 hour contests are a fantastic way to dive into playwriting, or to push yourself to create something in a condensed amount of time.
 No procrastination allowed with this one!

 To find out about more events like these, sign up for our free exclusive Barrie Theatre Lab mailing list to ‘keep in the know’ about upcoming opportunities, as well as local theatrical events, training, audition notices, and much more!